 (3) In this section —

-“contravention” means contravention of a key requirement.
+contravention means contravention of a key requirement.

 Division 2 — Other civil penalties

 114. Civil effect of other contraventions

 (1) If a credit provider contravenes a requirement of or made under this Code (other than one for which a civil effect is specifically provided by Division 1 or by any other provision of this Code), the Court may order the credit provider to make restitution or pay compensation to any person affected by the contravention and, in that event, may make any consequential order it considers appropriate in the circumstances.